ehrscape/examples/HKConnect/README.md

+#HKConnect

-#HKConnect: Access your data from Apple HealthKit in JSON or CSV format so you can combine with your existing health data
+Access your data from Apple HealthKit in JSON or CSV format so you can combine with your existing health data

 ##Requirements